Vicksburg: The War for the West: Description

 Vicksburg is a two-player board wargame in which one player controls Union forces and the other player controls Confederate forces.
 The hex grid map covers the Mississippi from Commerce, Illinois to Baton Rouge.

 The game comes with four shorter scenarios covering various periods of the Western Campaign from late 1861 until the fall of Vicksburg in mid-1863, and a long 44-turn campaign game that combines all of the shorter scenarios.

 Strategy

-Critic Richard Berg found supply was the focus of the game, and found that “the game becomes a series of forays against possible weak links in the opponent’s supply network, while attempting to extend and strengthen one’s own.”
+Critic Richard Berg found supply was the focus of the game, commenting “the game becomes a series of forays against possible weak links in the opponent’s supply network, while attempting to extend and strengthen one’s own.”
 Berg suggested that “The ability of the extensive Union naval and riverine contingent is of inestimable value here, and the Northern Player who can best use these invaluable and fast-moving units to bottle up the South will be a victorious Player.”